cwcpark/cwcpark.github.io/publications/index.md

 ### Manuscripts Under Review
 __Park, C.__ (2019).
 [Submitted].
 Traditional funeral and burial rituals and the 2014-2016 Ebola outbreak in West Africa – Social and behavioral communication interventions to prevent future infectious diseases.
 Journal of Health and Social Sciences.

 __Park, C.__ (2019).
 [Submitted].
 Lessons learned from the World Health Organization (WHO)’s late initial response to the 2014-2016 Ebola outbreak in West Africa.
-Journal of Public Health in Africa.

 __Park, C.__ & Edberg, M. (2019).
 [Submitted].
 The effects of spiritual experience and church commitment among South Korean young adult immigrants in the United States: A mixed methods study

 __Park, C.__ & Edberg, M. (2019).
 [Submitted].
 The effects of Christian faith on successful living transition among South Korean immigrants in the United States: A qualitative study.
-Journal of Immigrant and Minority Health.

 Roberson, J., Berrigan, M., Folkert, K., __Park, C.__, Ma, Y., Zajac, J., … & Lee, J. (2019).
 [Submitted].
 Outcomes in Patients with Diabetes Mellitus Type 2 and Class I Obesity Undergoing Surgical vs. Medical Management: Systematic Review and Meta-Analysis.
-Surgery for Obesity and Related Diseases.

 ### Working Manuscripts